CARTAvis/carta-frontend/README.md

 ## Prerequisites
 The build process relies heavily on `npm` and `nodejs`, so make sure they are installed and accesible.
 WebAssembly compilation requires the Emscripten compiler (`emcc`) to be in the path.
 Details can be found [here](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+Currently, emscripten 1.38.31 or older is required.
 The protocol buffer definitions reside in a git submodule that must be initialised as follows:
 ```
 cd protobuf
 git submodule init
 git submodule update
+# use git checkout dev when using the dev branch of carta-frontend
 git checkout master
 ```
 Prerequisite `npm` packages can be installed using `npm install`.
 The WebAssembly library build process requires `wget`.
 Some WebAssembly libraries require `cmake` as well.